wilbeibi/NotesIndex/Python_Index.md

 51. [Why is [] faster than list()?][fastlist]
 52. [What does ** (double star) and * (star) do for Python parameters?][star_star]
 53. [What is the 'cls' variable used in python classes?][cls]
+54. [print unicode dict as it is rather than code points][unicode1]

 ## Examples
 1. [Solving Every Sudoku Puzzle by Peter Norvig][sudoku]